Predictions and Insights into the Default Tariff Cap

 3. How often does the cap change?

 The cap changes on a quarterly basis – Q1 (January to March inclusive), Q2 (April to June inclusive), Q3 (July to September inclusive) and Q4 (October to December inclusive).
-It is electricity and gas are calculated individually, although tariff rates are typically quoted by suppliers for a dual-fuel customer.
+Electricity and gas are calculated individually, although tariff rates are typically quoted by suppliers for a dual-fuel customer.

 4. How is the cap calculated?